 Neill McConnell was appointed as Consultant Clinical Scientist in 2010.
 He was lead clinician in Clyde for four years before he retired in March 2017.

 Gillian Gray was appointed as a Glasgow Grade A Trainee in 2000, Senior Biochemist at Monklands Hospital, Lanarkshire in 2003 and Principal Biochemist at Inverclyde and Paisley in 2010.
 She married in 2012 and, as Mrs Hamilton, moved to Randox in Northern Ireland.

 Kathryn Kirkpatrick from Wishaw General was appointed as Principal Biochemist in 2013 and as Principal Biochemist at Hairmyres Hospital, Lanarkshire, in 2016.

 Iain Jones, who had trained at Southern General Hospital, was appointed as consultant post in 2014 and became the Clinical Lead for Clyde in 2017.

 Caroline Millar, who had trained at Glasgow Royal Infirmary, was appointed as consultant post at in 2015.

 The Clinical Biochemists in 2016 included Neil McConnell, Consultant, and Principal Scientists Andy Kerry and Laura Russell.
 Laura trained in Dundee and started at RAH in 2015.
 Laura replaced Angela Kremmyda who was based at the RAH from early 2013 until late 2014.

-In January 2017 Louise Brown will take the post of Principal Biochemist.
+In January 2017 Louise Brown became Principal Biochemist.
 She worked within Antenatal genetic screening at the Queen Elizaneth University Hospital and is being redeployed as this service has centralised in Lothian.
-Neil is planning to retire in 2017.

 GATESIDE HOSPITAL, GREENOCK AND INVERCLYDE ROYAL HOSPITAL